Fitree/fitvim/README.md

 ~~~

 # Shortcuts
-Just press <SPC> and fitvim displays available keybindings in popup except basic shortcusts (see below).
+Just press SPACE and fitvim displays available keybindings in popup except basic shortcusts (see below).
 ## Basic shortcuts
 * **shift+left, rithgt:** move to the end of the line
 * **shift+up, down:** half page scroll